Call for Participation

 - Real-time and interactive ray tracing hardware or software

-- Spatial acceleration data structures
+- Novel Acceleration data structures

-- Ray traversal, sorting, and intersection techniques
+- Ray traversal, sorting, batching and intersection techniques

 - Scheduling and shading for ray tracing